-Next, it is investigated from time-resolved DITs whether the laminar-turbulent transition fits to a universality class of directed percolation.
-Based on the results presented in \cite{traphan2018aerodynamics}, the (1+1)D percolation is chosen for this investigation.
-Therefore, the measured DITs are first binarized and the turbulent fraction $\rho$ is determined.
-These data are used to check the agreement between universal exponents and experimental data.\\ In percolation theory, the cells within the system can only take two states, on or off.
-For a transient boundary layer this corresponds to turbulent (on) or laminar (off).
-The distribution of turbulent cells or the so-called turbulent fraction $\rho$ is described in percolation theory by an order parameter $p$.
-In the case of performed experiment, the chord length based Reynolds number $Re_x$ is appropriate (see Eqn. (\ref{eqn:1})).
-The following relation between turbulent fraction $\rho$ and order parameter $Re_x$ holds true:
+This study is based on the question whether the laminar-to-turbulent transition can be described by an universality class of directed percolation.
+We summarize next the central features of the percolation theory \cite{chate1987transition,Grimmett_1999,hinrichsen2000non,rupp2003critical} and link these to the specific features of the transition on an airfoil boundary layer.
+The focus is on the universality class of the (1+1)D percolation, as in previous studies \cite{traphan2018aerodynamics} this class was proposed as the appropriate one.\\ In percolation theory, the system is represented by cells, which can exist in one of two states: "on" or "off."
+In the context of a transient boundary layers, these states correspond to turbulent (on) or laminar (off) conditions, respectively.
+The probability of occurrence of turbulent cells, or the turbulent fraction $\rho$, is described by an order parameter $p$ within percolation theory.
+In our fluid dynamical context the chord length-based Reynolds number $Re_x$ (refer to Eqn. (\ref{eqn:1})) is used as order parameter.
+The relationship between the turbulent fraction $\rho$ and the order parameter $Re_x$ is defined as follows:

-which was already used in \cite{Sano2016,traphan2018aerodynamics}. $Re_c$ is the critical Reynolds number defining where the transition between a non-percolating and a percolating system takes place.
-If the percolation can describe the transition location as well, this $Re_c$ should be like the $\widetilde{Re_c}$ from DIT. $\rho_0$ is a normalization factor.
-The exponent $\beta$ is the first of three universal exponents, which depends on the considered systems dimensions.
-For the (1+1)D directed percolation, the exponent is given by $\beta = 0.276$ \cite{hinrichsen2000non}.
-The directed percolation theory has, besides $\beta$, two additional universal exponents $\nu_{\perp}$ and $\nu_{\parallel}$.
-These exponents characterize the divergent behavior of the correlation length $\xi_{\perp,\parallel}$ in the different directions of the system when the critical point $Re_c$ is approached.
-For an airfoil where the order parameter changes along the chord, the correlation lengths refer to the y-direction and the time evolution and are described by the following relation:
+like it was already used in \cite{Sano2016,traphan2018aerodynamics}. \\ The critical Reynolds number, $Re_c$, plays a crucial role in determining the transition location between a non-percolating and a percolating system.
+The parameter $\rho_0$ serves as a normalization factor, while the exponent $\beta$ is one of three universal exponents that characterize the universality class and depend on the dimensions of the system under consideration.
+Specifically, for (1+1)D directed percolation, the exponent $\beta$ is given as $\beta_{(1+1)D} = 0.276$ \cite{hinrichsen2000non}.\\ The other two universal exponents, $\nu_{\perp}$ and $\nu_{\parallel}$, are related to the spatial distribution of cells with the same state.
+The exponents characterize the divergent behavior of the correlation length, $\xi_{\perp,\parallel}$, in different directions of the system at the critical point $Re_c$.
+The relationship describing these correlation lengths is given by:

-From theory the exponents $\nu$ are given for the (1+1)D percolation with $\nu_{\perp,(1+1)D} = 1.097$ and $\nu_{\parallel,(1+1)D} = 1.733$ \cite{hinrichsen2000non}.
-With the help of the hyper scaling relation \cite{traphan2018aerodynamics}, instead of the correlation length scales, also the cluster sizes of the on or off states can be considered, which scale with the exponent